- The threat

 - pheromone trapping of adult male moths in late summer and early autumn, which can tell us where we might expect to find the pest the following year.

 We opted for aerial spraying rather than ground-based treatment because OPM is very difficult to find in a closed-canopy woodland environment, and it can be difficult to treat effectively from the ground, largely because early in the caterpillar stage they live very high in the trees.
 Ground-based treatment, including spraying and manual removal, requires good visibility and unrestricted access to the trees.
-Although these techniques are routinely used in parks and gardens, access and visibility in a woodland environment are usually impeded to the extent that treatment from the ground is impossible.
+Although these techniques are routinely used in parks and gardens, access and visibility in a woodland environment are usually impeded to the extent that effective treatment from the ground is impossible.
 Aerial spraying is therefore the only way to be reasonably sure of effective treatment in these circumstances.

 Our Plant Health Service